 I am an academic/consultant, teaching at various universities in Istanbul, and providing business advisory services through my consulting company Atlı Global.

-I was born in Stuttgart, Germany, to parents who were art students in this country.
-I spent most of my life—with the exception of my graduate studies overseas, my military service and a number of academic stays abroad—in Istanbul, Turkey.
-After graduating from the German High School of Istanbul I received a B.A. degree in economics from Boğaziçi University; a M.A. degree in international business from Deakin University in Melbourne, Australia; and completed my Ph.D. at the Department of Political Science and International Relations from Boğaziçi University.
+Though being born in Stuttgart, (then West) Germany, to parents who were art students in this country, I spent most of my life—with the exception of graduate studies overseas, military service and a number of academic stays abroad—in Istanbul, Turkey.
+I graduated from the German High School (Deutsche Schule) in Istanbul, obtained a B.A. degree in Economics from Boğaziçi University in Istanbul, Turkey, a M.A. degree in International Business from Deakin University in Melbourne, Australia, and a Ph.D. degree in Political Science and International Relations from Boğaziçi University.
 My dissertation was titled "Business Associations and Foreign Policy: Revisiting State-Business Relations in Turkey."

 Turkish is my native language.
 I speak fluent English and German.
 I also have elementary level Chinese (Mandarin), which I am improving.
 I am married, and father to twin daughters.